sdesena/sdesena/README.md

-## Hey there, welcome ! 🌍
+## Hi there, welcome ! 🌍
-<p align="left"> Here you'll find some projects that I'm working on with remote sensing and spatial database management, developing geospatial data science solutions for environmental challenges.
-Feel free to reach out and collaborate with me in subjects related to many environmental applications such as: <br><br>
+<p align="left"> This GitHub profile serves as a repository for my projects and contributions in the field of geospatial data science for environmental applications.
+I encourage you to explore my work and connect with me if you share my passion for leveraging data for a more sustainable future.
+My background includes a degree in environmental management, coupled with an MBA focused on Data Science and Analytics.
+Here you'll find projects related to: <br><br>

 - Deforestation and Forest Degradation Detection: Monitoring deforestation and forest degradation with multiple sensors.
 Time series analysis, change detection algorithms, deforestation risk assessment, forest cover classification. <br><br>
 - Fire Detection and monitoring: Detecting active fires and mapping burned areas using MODIS and Sentinel-2 data.
 Fire hotspot detection, burn severity assessment, and post-fire vegetation recovery analysis.<br><br>